 - Like prokaryotic cells, eukaryotic cells have a plasma membrane, cytoplasm, and ribosomes.
-However, eukaryotic cells are larger and contain many membraneenclosed organelles.
-The compartmentalization of Eukaryotic - The compartmentalization of Eukaryotic cells is the key to their success and ability to carry out specialized functions.
-Requires endosymbiotic relationships to have occurred.
+However, eukaryotic cells are larger and contain many membrane-enclosed organelles.
+The compartmentalization of Eukaryotic cells is the key to their success and ability to carry out specialized functions.
+Requires endosymbiotic relationships to have occurred. - have occurred.